US strikes Venezuela and says its leader has been captured and flown out of the country

 Smoke was seen rising from the hangar of a military base in Caracas, while another military installation in the capital was without power.

-“The whole ground shook.
-This is horrible.
-We heard explosions and planes,” said Carmen Hidalgo, a 21-year-old office worker, her voice trembling.
-She was walking briskly with two relatives, returning from a birthday party.
-“We felt like the air was hitting us.”

-The statement added that Maduro had “ordered all national defense plans to be implemented” and declared “a state of external disturbance.”
-That state of emergency gives him the power to suspend people’s rights and expand the role of the armed forces.
+The Venezuelan government's statement said Maduro had “ordered all national defense plans to be implemented” and declared a state of emergency that gives him the power to suspend people’s rights and expand the role of the armed forces.

-The website of the U.S. Embassy in Venezuela, a post that has been closed since 2019, issued a warning to American citizens in the country, saying it was “aware of reports of explosions in and around Caracas.”
+The website of the U.S. Embassy in Venezuela, a post that has been closed since 2019, urged American citizens to shelter in place.

 Reaction begins to emerge